openvinotoolkit/openvino.genai/llm_bench/python/README.md

 pip install -r requirements.txt
 ```
 > Note:
-> If you want to reuse an existing python exvironment, recommend following command to use all the dependencies with latest versions:
+> If you are using an existing python environment, recommend following command to use all the dependencies with latest versions:
 > pip install -U --upgrade-strategy eager -r requirements.txt

 ### 2. Convert a model to OpenVINO IR